-Goal G.2: Auburn has a well-designed-and functioning road network that safely and efficiently moves all manner of users (cars, buses, bikes, and pedestrians) into and through the community while expanding traditional residential neighborhood growth patterns in Danville and New Auburn.
+Goal G.2: Auburn has a well-designed-and functioning road network that safely and equitably moves all manner of users (cars, buses, bikes, and pedestrians) into and through the community while expanding traditional residential neighborhood growth patterns in Danville and New Auburn.
 Expansions in neighborhood growth are in keeping with traditional transportation network patterns, such as interconnected streets that provide multiple travel patterns, avoiding a rigid hierarchy of streets.

 The road network in Auburn serves a variety of users including local residents, commuters, and visitors traveling to destinations in and around the City, and to communities to the north, south, east, and west.
 The network includes a series of major arterial roads that move traffic through the community and link people to the Turnpike, the Downtown, the North Auburn Retail District, as well as outlying communities.
 A network of collector roads connect local roads with arterials, and help to address the changing traffic pattern, particularly around the North Auburn Retail District area, that has developed since the year 2000.
 A series of local public and private roads connect neighborhoods to business, recreation, and educational destinations through automobile, pedestrian, and bicycle links.
+These categories can shift and blur for the typical Auburn traveler, being part of an interconnected urban network.